 - Sun-dried or oven roasted tomatoes

-- Diced roasted chiles, jalapeno, or roasted peppers
+- Diced roasted chiles, jalapeño, or roasted peppers

 - Chopped artichoke hearts

-How to Eat Hummus
+What to Eat With Hummus

 - Spread onto toasted baguette